WHAT IS THE WORLD ARABIAN HORSE ORGANIZATION?

 WAHO has always acknowledged that the Middle East countries are the homeland of the Arabian horse and has accepted desert-bred Arabians without a western-style 5-generation pedigree into the WAHO Definition ever since the positive vote of the Registering Authority Members at the General Assembly held in Calgary in 1982.
 At the 1998 WAHO Conference in Bahrain, the Delegates voted unanimously to re-confirm the WAHO Definition and make its application mandatory.
 Since that 1998 Conference, it is a mandatory rule that a horse entered in a stud book or register for purebred Arabian horses fully accepted by WAHO must be acceptable as purebred to the Registration Authorities of all WAHO Members and must not be rejected on a pedigree basis.
 At the 2004 WAHO Conference in Poland, the Delegates passed a majority vote to close the world Arabian Stud Books to horses which do not trace on every line to horses previously registered in a WAHO approved Stud Book.
 At the 2007 Conference in Damascus, Syria, the Delegates voted to make the WAHO Rules for Registration mandatory.
 At the 2011 WAHO Conference in Doha, State of Qatar, the WAHO Rules for Registration were updated and approved by vote of the Delegates.

-The creation of the World Arabian Horse Organization over 40 years ago aroused a resurgence of international interest in this breed.
+The creation of the World Arabian Horse Organization 50 years ago aroused a resurgence of international interest in this breed.
 Countries without registries asked for help in establishing new registries, and countries with existing registries not acceptable to most other registering authorities asked for help in making their stud books acceptable to other WAHO members.
 WAHO has never made any distinction or discrimination between registries, be they large or small, rich or poor, new or long-established.
 It is a fundamental premise of the Organization that every Registering Authority Member is treated with equal respect.
-For the past forty years, the WAHO Inspection and Investigation Committee has visited many countries, talking with their registrars, inspecting their records and in time putting forward for approval their stud books.
+For the past fifty years, the WAHO Inspection and Investigation Committee has visited many countries, talking with their registrars, inspecting their records and in time putting forward for approval their stud books.
 As a result, at each Conference more and more countries have been represented as their stud books have been added to the WAHO Definition.
 Over the years many decisions, large and small, have been taken at the General Assemblies.
 The proceedings of every conference are recorded and a detailed booklet is produced and distributed to all members.
 Copies of booklets of the most recent past conferences may be obtained from the WAHO Office.

 The continuity of service to the Organization by members of the Executive Committee has given WAHO a rare strength.
 Together with the ever increasing Membership, these visionary men and women have seen the growth of a remarkable world-wide community, as old resentments and suspicions of others’ stud books and pedigrees have been overcome.
 It is hard to imagine how the distrust between registries in the days before WAHO existed was so extreme that breeders were often unable to register imported horses.
 There were endless disputes between countries.
 Today our Registering Authority Members work together and help each other regardless of political divisions, consequently Arabian horse enthusiasts are free to choose the horses they want from any Member country in the world, in the sure knowledge that they will be accepted in their own home Registry.